View the current weather for the Toroweap/Tuweep area.

 Tuweep Campground (Primitive)

-Camping is ONLY allowed in Tuweep Campground.
+Overnight use is ONLY allowed in Tuweep Campground.
 There are 9 primitive first-come first-serve sites for 1 to 6 people.
-A MAXIMUM of 2 vehicles is allowed.
+A MAXIMUM of 2 vehicles, including motorcycles, is allowed.
 ONE campsite is allowed per group travelling/congregating together.
-There is no fee.

 Picnic tables, fire grates, and composting toilets are provided.
 Collecting firewood and kindling is strictly prohibited.
 Bring your own fire materials and water.
 Put fires out ONLY with water.
 Due to mice and ravens, all food and garbage must be stored in a vehicle.
 Occupation of multiple campsites is prohibited.
 MAXIMUM vehicle length is 22 FEET/6.7 METERS.